barosl2/test/README.md

 themselves prove that there can still be some breakages, even when continuous integration services are used.

-To solve this problem, the test procedure should be executed *just before* the merge, not after a pull request is received.
-Homu automates this process.
-It listens to the pull request comments, waiting for an approval from one of the reviewers.
-When the pull request is approved, Homu tests it using your favorite continuous integration service, and only if it passes the tests, it is merged into `master`.
+To solve this problem, the test procedure should be executed *just before the merge*, not just after a pull request is received.
+You can manually click the "restart build" button each time before you merge a pull request, but Homu can automate this process.
+It listens to the pull request comments, waiting for an approval comment from one of the configured reviewers.
+When the pull request is approved, Homu tests it using your favorite continuous integration service, and only when it passes all the tests, it is merged into `master`.

-Note that Homu is **not** a replacement of Travis CI, or Buildbot.
+Note that Homu is **not** a replacement of Travis CI or Buildbot.
 It works on top of them.
 Homu itself doesn't have the ability to test pull requests.

 ## Influences of bors